k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: killing the apprentices found in the Wizard's Tower would anger your deity
 - Blessed restore ability only restores a few levels
+- Change some monster clerical spells to be cast at range